magidoc-org/magidoc/README.md

 - 🔥 **Live hot-reload**: Preview your documentation website while you develop.

-- 📝 **Advanced markdown support**: Markdown is supported everywhere, from the custom pages and sections you can create, to the SDL comments inside your GraphQL schema.
+- 📝 **Advanced markdown support**: Markdown is supported everywhere, from custom pages to schema comments.

-- 📦 **Fully typed**: Every plugin and template ships with TypeScript definitions out of the box.

 ## Demo